 Not Helpful for: Upper face (eyes, brows, cheeks, lips), volume loss

-A Liquid Facelift (or Full Face treatment) uses dermal fillers and neurotoxins such as BOTOX® Cosmetic to restore facial volume, reduce wrinkles, and enhance facial features to rejuvenate, shape, and sculpt the face.
-Dr. Mabrie performs Liquid Facelifts in our office and the procedure takes approximately 60 minutes.
+A liquid facelift or MFI Lift (our full-face treatment) uses dermal fillers and neurotoxins such as BOTOX to restore facial volume, reduce wrinkles, and enhance facial features to rejuvenate, shape, and sculpt the face.
+Dr. Mabrie performs liquid facelifts in our office and the initial procedure takes approximately 60 minutes.
+Treatment is typically staged over 2 or more appointments for ideal results.

 Treatment Areas: Full face (under eyes, cheeks, midface, lips, chin, jawline)